-One common loan type is the USDA loan.
+One common government-backed loan type is the USDA loan.

 What is a USDA loan?

-- Area eligibility – In order to qualify for a USDA loan, the subject property must be located in what the USDA defines as an eligible rural area.
+- Area eligibility: In order to qualify for a USDA loan, your property must be located in what the USDA defines as an eligible rural area.
 To see if a property is in an eligible area, visit the USDA website.

-- Fees – There are fees associated with guaranteeing a USDA loan.
-However, they are typically quite a bit less than what you would expect to pay for mortgage insurance on a comparable Conventional or FHA
+- Fees: There are fees associated with guaranteeing a USDA loan.
+However, they are typically quite a bit less than what you would expect to pay for mortgage insurance on a comparable conventional or FHA loan.

 So how do you know which type of loan is right for you?
-That’s where it helps to have a knowledgeable loan officer by your side.
-A good loan officer will listen to your needs, evaluate your specific situation, educate you on different loan products and help you select the right loan for you.
+A good originator will listen to your needs, evaluate your situation, educate you on different loan products, and help you select the right loan for you.

-Interested in talking to a loan officer about your borrowing options?
-Find a licensed Castle & Cooke Mortgage, LLC loan officer near you!
+Interested in talking about your borrowing options?
+Your Castle & Cooke Mortgage loan officer can help!